nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 <br>
 <details>
   <summary><b>Should I switch from Loop to Trio?</b></summary>

-If Loop works well for you, you should not switch to Trio.
+* If Loop works well for you, you should not switch to Trio.

-Switching to Trio will not resolve Loop build issues.
+* Switching to Trio will not resolve Loop build issues.
 The build process is the same for both Loop and Trio.

-If you find it difficult to understand how Loop works, Trio is even more complex.
+* If you find it difficult to understand how Loop works, Trio is even more complex.

-You should consider switching to Trio if you've been using Loop for a while and have issues that Loop can't solve even after tweaking and re-tweaking your settings and profile.
+<b><i>You should consider switching to Trio if you've been using Loop for a while and have issues that Loop can't solve even after tweaking and re-tweaking your settings and profile.</b></i>
 </details>
 <br>